Home

 "What makes a difference for managing bipolar, is to participate in a weekly discussion group with a therapist and other bipolars, at least for a couple of years.
 Isolation can accentuate the vulnerability and self deception, because you don't have mirrors around you who both have compassion, and the same issues.
 The learning curve and self deception (are) less in group setting (a check against delusions)."

-Click here to post comments.
+Click here to post comments

-Simply click here to return to Mania as Spiritual Awakening
+Return to Mania as Spiritual Awakening.